briandrum/codes.forchagrin.com/_chapters/chapter-313-traffic-control-devices.md

 2. _(b)_ No individual shall buy or otherwise possess or sell, a traffic control device, except when one of the following applies:

-    1. _(1)_ In the course of the individual’s employment by the State or a local authority for the express or implied purpose of manufacturing, providing, erecting, moving or removing such a traffic control device;
+    1. _(1)_ In the course of the individual's employment by the State or a local authority for the express or implied purpose of manufacturing, providing, erecting, moving or removing such a traffic control device;

-    2. _(2)_ In the course of the individual’s employment by any manufacturer of traffic control devices other than a State or local authority;
+    2. _(2)_ In the course of the individual's employment by any manufacturer of traffic control devices other than a State or local authority;

     3. _(3)_ For the purpose of demonstrating the design and function of a